 Lunch

-• Speedos Cafe: A local Bondi institution with a good range of menu items for lunch and breakfast that have been dubbed ‘the most instagrammable food’.
+- Speedos Cafe: A local Bondi institution with a good range of menu items for lunch and breakfast that has been dubbed ‘the most Instagrammable food’.

-• Bills: There are a few Bills restaurants around Sydney (and the world now) and they’re very popular for modern Australian.
+- Bills: There are a few Bills restaurants around Sydney (and the world now) and they’re very popular with modern Australians.
 The sweet corn fritters with bacon is one of the most popular dishes.

 Dinner